 I like to call myself a student of pain and running.
 I am also a militant advocate of GOYA (Get Off Your Arse) Move-Mint.

-I have been running for last 33 years and making others to run too.
-In my spare time I am a doctor specializing in Sports-Exercise Medicine (Queen's Medical Centre, Nottingham) and Osteopathy / Musculo-Skeletal Medicine (London College of Osteopathic Medicine) with special interest in Back, Neck and Knee Pain.
+I have been running for last 35 years and making others to run too.
+In my spare time I am a doctor specializing in Sports-Exercise Medicine (Queen's Medical Centre, Nottingham) and Osteopathy / Musculo-Skeletal Medicine (London College of Osteopathic Medicine) with special interest in Back and Knee Pain.

-Besides heading Back 2 Fitness, a Sports-Medicine & Muscuklo-Skeletal Medicine clinic for last 9 years, I, along with my band of crazy friends, came up with La Ultra - The High, a 333 km (previously 222 km) run in Leh-Ladakh, India.
-We have been putting it together for last 8 years now.
-Some call it the world's cruelest ultra marathon.
-We are bringing to India it's first iRun Fest, a Running Festival, which will showcase Running Documentaries from around the world, Panel Discussions with thought leaders in running being on board and a platform for all involved in running whatever capacity.
+Besides heading Back 2 Fitness, a Sports-Medicine & Muscuklo-Skeletal Medicine clinic for last 10+ years, I, along with my band of crazy friends, came up with La Ultra - The High, a 555 km (previously 333 & 222 km) run in Leh-Ladakh, India.
+We have been putting it together for last 10 years now.
+Some argue that it’s the world’s toughest, missing the point that it doesn’t matter.
+More importantly, it’s not about running.

 Yes, I do have some random degrees like MBBS, MSc Sports-Exercise Medicine from Nottingham University and MLCOM - Medical Osteopathy from London College of Osteopathic Medicine, besides a few other diplomas and certificates.